ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 ### Get Configuration

-The complete configuration for all kinds of entities can be fetched via the method
 {% assign caption="GetConfiguration" %}
 {% assign icon=site.images['function-get'] %}
 {% assign description="Fetches the complete configuration for all kinds of entities." %}